angeldollface/luhny.rs/README.markdown

 ## ABOUT :books:

-This is my Rustacean implementation of a package I wrote in [ECMA Script](https://github.com/angeldollface/luhny) a couple of weeks ago.
-These packages all do one thing: They provide functions for you to check whether the IMEI number of your smartphone is valid or not.
+This is my Rustacean implementation of a package I wrote in ECMA Script a couple of weeks ago.
+(Link in the section below.)
+Both these packages do one thing: They provide functions for you to check whether the IMEI number of your smartphone is valid or not.
 The algorithm used here is the "Luhn" algorithm.
+Other implementations and web apps showcasing my implementations can be found in the section below.
 Enjoy. :heart:

+## LINKS :earth_americas:

+- Library implementation in ECMA Script: [VIEW](https://github.com/angeldollface/luhny)
+- Web app implementation in Vue.js: [VIEW](https://github.com/angeldollface/ceramic)
+- Web app implementation in Yew.rs: [VIEW](https://github.com/angeldollface/ceramic.rs)

 ## DISCLAIMER :warning: